X Movement

 while Maurizio Romani left to join Italy of Values.
 Maria Mussini left later, leaving Laura Bignami as the party's only senator.

 In 2021 Laura Bignami was a candidate for mayor of Busto Arstizio with the support of the X Movement, but she scored just 1.6% of the vote.

+By Resolution No. 2/2021/CR of 20 January 2021 of the Italian Parliament’s Commission for Transparency and the Scrutiny of Political Parties’ Accounts, the association has been removed from the national register of recognised political parties.